For Referring Professionals

 Those referring specifically for aftercare services are encouraged to explore our group services.
 Although individual aftercare counseling is certainly available, because we believe that recovery best happens in community, we encourage group participation through the first year of recovery.

-- Professionals’ Relapse Prevention Program: Our Professionals’ Relapse Prevention Program applies a Gorski-CENAPS cognitive-behavioral approach to early recovery and helps professional clients develop meaningful relationships with peers during that crucial first year of recovery.
+- Relapse Prevention Program: Our Relapse Prevention Program is geared towards more mature clients who have established abstinence and who now accept that an abstinence-based approach to recovery is right for them.
+The curriculum applies a Gorski-CENAPS cognitive-behavioral approach to early recovery and helps clients develop meaningful relationships with peers during that crucial first year of recovery.
 Our Gorski-model Relapse Prevention Program provides individual and relapse prevention groups for at least the first 14 months of recovery.
 Initially, RPG clients have individual and group sessions weekly, then decrease frequency of both over the course of the year.
 Some program graduates elect to participate in our monthly Alumni Group and ongoing individual therapy because they appreciate the grounding they have at Full Life.

 Compare the needs and resources of your potential referral to our financial requirements.

-Rates for services vary from $95/session to $170/session, depending on the counselor/clinician.
+Rates for services vary from $125 to $175, depending on the counselor/clinician.
 We offer lower rates for services provided by experienced but non-licensed counselors for those who do not wish to file with insurance, do not have insurance or do not have out-of-network benefits.
 We strive to only assign licensed clinicians to work with those with a history of trauma.
-All counselors receive frequent group and individual supervision from Ginny Mills, Clinical Director (MAEd, LPC-S, LCAS, CCS).
+All counselors receive frequent group and individual supervision from Leigh Zick Dongre, Clinical Director (PhD, LCMHC, LCAS).